LoveBUZZ

-loveBUZZ is the debut album released by Australian rock band The Hummingbirds.
+loveBUZZ is the debut album released by Australian rock band the Hummingbirds.

 The album was released on the rooART label in 1989.
-It peaked at #31 on the national album charts.
+It peaked at No. 31 on the national album charts.
 The album eventually reached sales of approximately 40,000 copies (exceeding the 35,000 required for Gold record certification in Australia).
 In October 2010, LoveBUZZ was listed in the book 100 Best Australian Albums.

 Reception

-AllMusic said the band's, "specialty was a power-pop/alternative rock style that served them well on loveBUZZ", and noted the album would be enjoyed by, "those who like jangly guitar music that's lively and energetic but consistently appealing melodically and harmonically".
+AllMusic said the band's "specialty was a power-pop/alternative rock style that served them well on loveBUZZ", and noted the album would be enjoyed by "those who like jangly guitar music that's lively and energetic but consistently appealing melodically and harmonically".

 In The Sell-In, Craig Mathieson said, "Mitch Easter's disciplined approach had captured a guitar-spangled, fragile sound focussing attention on the voices.
 LoveBUZZ had enough romantic verve and sheer pop delight, mixed with the band's indie routes, to make the album one of the releases of the year."